 Yes, they are different – but more similar than one might imagine.
 I went back-and-forth on this, and for now, I’v decided that I don’t need both bottles.
 For my money, I’m perfectly happy buying a $22-$25 bottle of OF rather than spending $30 for WR.
 The next test would be to compare either of these to the upscaled Woodford Reserve Double Oaked!

-And feel free to learn more about me, Distilled Sunshine.
+We have articles on science & health, and a plethora of other topics.
+Feel free to learn more about me, Distilled Sunshine.